 Clearness, synthesis, consistency and critical judgment will be given particular merit.

 During the course case study analysis and/or specific assignments could be given to students.
 Students can choose to be evaluated on these assignments as a part of the final grade.
 In this case, they will be asked to answer only part of the exam.
 More information will be provided during the course.

 Students with the exam of 12 CFU need to achieve a mark of 18/30 or above in every module to obtain a ‘pass’ grade in the assessment

-Midterm exams are scheduled after completions of Module – Governing Sustainability.
+Midterm exams are scheduled after completions of Module 1 - Sustainability Accountability.

 Course handouts and teaching materials will be available on the elearning platform (Moodle space).

-We strongly suggest you to subscribe to Moodle space to receive all and updated information about the course.
+We strongly suggest you to subscribe to receive all and updated information about the course.